awncorp/test-auto/README.md

 Additionally, another manual testing hook (with some automation) is the `example` method.
-This hook evaluates (evals) a given example and returns the result as a [Test::Auto::Try](https://metacpan.org/pod/Test%3A%3AAuto%3A%3ATry) object.
+This hook evaluates (evals) a given example and returns the result as a `Test::Auto::Try` object (see [Data::Object::Try](https://metacpan.org/pod/Data%3A%3AObject%3A%3ATry)).
 The first argument is the example ID (or number), for example:

     my $subtests = $test->subtests;